Admin | Staff | PostDocs | Grad Students

 - B.S.
-2015, University of California, San Diego
+2015, University at Buffalo, SUNY

 - Max grew up in Oceanside, NY.
 He received his B.S. in Biomedical Engineering from the University at Buffalo, SUNY in 2016.
 As an undergrad he worked in the laboratory of Prof. Blaine Pfeifer on erythromycin production and optimization in a heterologous host system, as well as producing erythromycin analogues.
 After graduation he moved to Illinois to pursue a Ph.D. in the van der Donk group as a bioengineer.
 He is currently working on elucidating the fosfomycin pathway in Pseudomonas.

 - B.S.
 2017, Purdue University

 - Layla grew up in Shanghai, China and received a B.S. in Chemistry and Biological Sciences from Purdue University, where she worked under Prof. Knipp, studying molecular and functional characterization of oligopeptide transporters in human blood brain barrier cells.
 Currently, she is working on understanding the mode of action of sublancin 168 and epilancin 15x.

 Tung Thanh Le